korporationcl/korporation.cl.github.io/notes/aws_solutions_architect_associate/cloudfront.md

 # CloudFront

 - Content Delivery Network to deliver content based on geolocation (to reduce latency)
-- Edge location is where the content is going to be cached (this is seperate from AZ's)
+- Edge location is where the content is going to be cached (thoese are separate from AZ's)
 - Origin is the source of the files that will be distributed.
 Can be an S3 bucket, EC2 instance, LB or Route53.
 - Distribution is the name of the CDN, which consists of a list of Edge locations.